jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 ### Change the edge width (edge width mapping)

-<ins>Select Star Wars network</ins> in Control Panel `Network tab`.
+<ins>Select Star Wars network</ins> in `Control Panel` `Network tab`.

-* Select the node with name "DART VADER" (columns in Node Table can be sorted) and move it out of the nodes cloud
+* Select the node with name "DART VADER" and move it out of the nodes cloud.
+If you need some help reed Section "3.
+User interface and basic information" of the document "cytoscape_fast_guide.md".
 * Select `Style tab` and `Edge tab` (at the bottom)
 * Deploy "Width" property (or press "Map." button)
-* Assign Column = scenes
+* Assign Column = scenes (number of scenes in common).
+More scenes should mean thicker edges.
 * Change Mapping Type = Continuous Mapping (if already assigned, reassign).
 Use column "Scene" to map.
 * Click and edit the "Current Mapping" function and broad the range of edge width values to get a clearer visual separation between thin and thick edges